 When it comes to wedding photography in particular, I love the celebration!
 There are so many emotions during the day, and it’s such a joy to be able to photograph couples at their best.
-Everything about the day, from the glamour of the wedding attire to the joy of the celebration… it’s such an honour an privilege to be chosen to capture those moments.
+Everything about the day, from the glamour of the wedding attire to the joy of the celebration… I know that most couples look at lots of different companies before they choose the Wedding Photographer that they want to shoot their wedding so it’s such an honour and privilege to be chosen to capture those moments.

 It’s important to stay on top of my game, especially creatively.
 I draw inspiration for my photography from everywhere!
 I watch movies and TV shows and pay special attention to the great dramatic lighting that they use.
 Magazines, books, and the web are other great ways to be inspired.
 Of course, part of my inspiration comes from my clients themselves and the locations they’ve chosen for their photographs.
 It’s always great to make use of beautiful architecture and interior design to get the wheels spinning in my head.